Lyric Stage Studio

 - 1 month $12/hour (minimum 48 hours)

 - 6 months $8/hour (minimum 288 hours)

 The Boston Creates Cultural Plan highlighted the need to find innovative approaches to solve some of the challenges in the arts and culture sector, including a lack of rehearsal and performance space.
 The partnership between the Boston Dance Alliance and the Lyric Stage is a perfect example of how this can work, mobilizing partnerships outside of City Hall to maximize available resources for Boston’s artists.
-It’s these types of partnerships and collaborations that will help us achieve the goals of the plan, helping Boston realize its full creative potential. – Julie Burros, Chief of Arts and Culture, City of Boston
+It’s these types of partnerships and collaborations that will help us achieve the goals of the plan, helping Boston realize its full creative potential. – Julie Burros, former Chief of Arts and Culture, City of Boston